adammorphy/cnn_work_sample_scripts/README.md

-# Convolutional neural network work sample scripts in Tensorflow and PyPorch
+# Convolutional Neural Network Work Sample (Tensorflow and PyPorch)

 - This repo contains modified example work scripts implimenting Convolutional Neural Networks as a feature extractor in Tensorflow and PyTorch.